The 2D Muskat Problem II: Stable Regime Small Data Singularity on the Half-plane: Introduction and Main Results

 Instead, we conclude the proof of existence of finite time singularity using our third ingredient, a maximum principle for the slope of the interface on the half-plane from Theorem~\ref{T.1.2}(ii) below.
 We show that if the initial interface is not too steep, then it remains such as long as it remains regular and so its tangents cannot become near-vertical.
 It follows that a finite time interface singularity must occur, with no overturning and so in the stable regime, for any initial interface (from an appropriate class) that is not too steep and touches the bottom.
 It is possible that some version of our approach could be also applicable to the question of finite time singularity for IPM on the half-plane or on horizontal strips, although this will first require extension of the local well-posedness theory to solutions with more general boundary behaviors than what is currently available \cite{CCL}.

-We note that a simple proof of the maximum principle for interface slopes on the whole plane was provided in \cite{CorGanMuskatMax}, but the half-plane version is much more involved and its proof in fact forms the bulk of this paper.
-To illustrate the challenges involved, we note that a version of it on strips $\bbR\times(0,l)$ was obtained in \cite{CorGraOri}, but this result has fairly restrictive hypotheses and only applies to interfaces that remain {\it far away} from the strip boundaries.
-In contrast, Theorem \ref{T.1.2}(ii) applies to all interfaces on the half-plane with slopes bounded by $\frac 3{10}$.
+We note that a simple proof of a maximum principle for interface slopes on the whole plane was provided in \cite{CorGanMuskatMax} (see also \cite{DLL}), but the half-plane version is much more involved and its proof in fact forms the bulk of this paper.
+To illustrate the challenges involved, we note that a version of it on strips $\bbR\times(0,l)$ was obtained in \cite{CorGraOri}, but this result has fairly restrictive hypotheses and only applies to interfaces that are {\it far away} from the strip boundaries.
+In contrast, Theorem \ref{T.1.2}(ii) applies to all interfaces on the half-plane with slopes in $[-\frac 3{10},\frac 3{10}]$.

-Since this result is of independent interest, we prove it in more generality than we need here, namely for interfaces that need not vanish at $\pm\infty$ or be periodic, and may even have $O(|x|^{1-})$ growth as $x\to\pm\infty$.
-This is the optimal power for a general local well-posedness result, and one of the contributions of \cite{ZlaMuskatLocal} is extension of existing theory for the Muskat problem to such interfaces (on the plane, half-plane, and horizontal strips); previously, all local regularity results required interfaces that are either from $H^k(\bbR)$ or from $H^k_{\rm loc}(\bbR)$ and periodic ($k\ge 2$).
+Since this result is of independent interest, we prove it in more generality than we need here, namely for interfaces that need not flatten as $|x|\to \infty$ or be periodic, as was the case in all previous local regularity results except for the small data result in \cite{Cameron2}.
+We even allow $O(|x|^{1-})$ growth of the interface, which is the optimal power for a general local well-posedness result (see \cite{ZlaMuskatLocal}), and one of the contributions of \cite{ZlaMuskatLocal} is extension of existing theory for the Muskat problem to such interfaces (on the plane, half-plane, and horizontal strips).

 3mm

 {\bf Basic setup and local well-posedness.} From \eqref{1.2} we see that the {\it vorticity} $\nabla^\perp\cdot u$ equals $\rho_{x_1}$ if we define $\nabla^\perp:=(\partial_{x_2},-\partial_{x_1})$.
 Since we have the {\it no-flow boundary condition} $u_2\equiv 0$ on $\bbR\times\{0\}$, it follows that